About the Program

 Declaring the Minor

 A letter grade of C- or higher in ENV DES 1 is required to declare the minor.
-To declare, students must submit the CED Request to Add Minor Form, available on the CED website.
-When completing the final requirements for the minor, students must submit the CED Minor Completion Form.
+To declare, students must submit the CED Minor Declaration Form, available on the CED website.
+Once this request has been approved, you will see the minor added to your Cal Central student profile.
+It is your responsibility to track your progress towards minor completion using the Academic Progress Report and CED Advising Services.

 Other Majors and Minors Offered by the Department of Architecture